Unterscharführer

 An SS-Unterscharführer serving at the Mauthausen-Gusen concentration camp.

 Unterscharführer (/de/, lit. 'junior squad leader') was a paramilitary rank of the Nazi Party used by the Schutzstaffel (SS) between 1934 and 1945.
 The SS rank was created after the Night of the Long Knives.
 That event caused an SS reorganisation and the creation of new ranks to separate the SS from the Sturmabteilung (SA).

 The insignia was a button pip centred on a collar patch opposite an SS unit insignia collar badge.
 The field grey SS uniform displayed the rank with silver collar piping and the shoulder boards of an Unteroffizier.
 Rank comparisons list the rank of Unterscharführer as equivalent to a corporal in other services, but the rank held responsibilities of a sergeant in some other armies.

 Creation

 The rank of Unterscharführer was created from the SA rank of Scharführer.
-After 1934, an SS-Unterscharführer and SA-Scharführer were considered equivalent positions; the rank of SS-Unterscharführer was junior to SS-Scharführer and senior to the rank of SS-Rottenführer.

-Unterscharführer was the most junior and most common non-commissioned officer rank of the SS and was the equivalent of an Unteroffizier in the German Wehrmacht.
-The range of duties performed by the rank was diverse and extensive.
+After 1934, an SS-Unterscharführer and SA-Scharführer were considered equivalent positions.
+The rank of SS-Unterscharführer was junior to SS-Scharführer and senior to the rank of SS-Rottenführer.
+An Unterscharführer was the most junior and most common non-commissioned officer rank of the SS and was the equivalent of an Unteroffizier in the German Wehrmacht.

 Uses

 Allgemeine-SS

-Within the Allgemeine SS (General SS) an Unterscharführer typically commanded squad sized formations of seven to fifteen SS troopers.
+Within the Allgemeine SS (General SS) an Unterscharführer was typically considered a junior squad commander.
 The rank was held commonly as a non-commissioned officer staff position and could be found in all of the Nazi security agencies, including the Sicherheitsdienst and the Einsatzgruppen.